How to Fix Underbite Braces Without Surgery

 To better recognize the problem, and act adequately to prevent it, in the article below we will shed light on everything you need to know on underbites.
 Learn the leading causes, symptoms, health threats and of course, effective treatments in dealing with an underbite.

 Unlike an overbite, an underbite is a condition that mostly affects the lower teeth, jaw, and gums.
 At the same time, underbite represents a condition that is less common among patients, compared to an overbite.
 An underbite is also known as Class III malocclusion or prognathism.
 This condition represents a protrusion of the lower teeth cover the upper teeth and jaw, thus forcing the bottom teeth into an uncomfortable and painful position.
 What is more, while an underbite is not the most ordinary of conditions, it is far more noticeable visually, unlike with overbites.

 How is an Underbite Diagnosed?

-Before diagnosing underbite teeth, your dentist will have to determine the type of malocclusion you are suffering from and an appropriate procedure about how to fix an underbite?
+Before diagnosing underbite teeth, your dentist will have to determine the type of malocclusion you are suffering from and an appropriate procedure about how to fix underbite braces?
 All existent malocclusions can be diagnosed and determined through a detailed dental exam.
 Your dentist might recognize initial symptoms of the condition, after which you are likely to meet your orthodontist as well.
-Commonly, you will have to do X-rays to define the severity and type of the underbite.
+Commonly, you will have to do X-rays to define the severity and type of the underbite braces.